 This is another healthy alternative with only 2% fat as well and low in calories with an average of 150 of them per every 100 grams.
 Emu meat quickly takes on flavors of any marinade within a half hour to sixty minutes.
 Cook on medium to high heat and begin by braising to sear in natural juices and its gamey flavor.
 Cook as steak fillets in a butterfly cut, but remove from the heat while it is still pink in the middle.
 To get a nice soft bite of emu, cut against the grain.

 To switch up your diet, leave the chicken be for a while and try pheasant, partridge, quail or the variety of ducks found in Australia.
-Substitute any for your favorite Asian cuisine.
+Substitute any for your favourite Asian cuisine.
 Marinade, slow roast, duck confit, grill… The possibilities are endless! check out our Squab, polenta and parmesan recipe.

 Rabbit & Hare